looplanguage/.github/profile/README.md

 **Note:** LPR is the Loop Package Repository.
 It's Loops equivalent to NuGet and NPM. <br>
 Our software is written using technologies like: .NET 6, Rust and TypeScript

+### Development Guidelines

+Take a look at the [Development Guidelines](https://github.com/looplanguage/.github/issues/1), these are essential when you want to contribute.<br>

 ##